 Cottonwood County, in conjunction with other local governments, participates in the State of Minnesota's Sentencing to Service (STS) program.
 STS is a project of the State Department of Administration's Strive Toward Excellence in Performance (STEP) program.
 STEP's goal is a statewide effort to make positive improvements in public services.
 It gives the courts an alternative to jail or fines for the nonviolent offenders who can work on a variety of community or state projects.
 Private funding, funds from various foundations and initiative funds, as well as the Minnesota Departments of Corrections and Natural Resources, provide the funds needed to operate the STS program.
-Cottonwood County budgets for a percentage of this program.
-During the year, Cottonwood County contributed \$61,627 to the program.
+Although Cottonwood County has no operational or financial control over the STS program, Cottonwood County budgets for a percentage of this program.
+During the year, Cottonwood County made no contributions to the program.